mtitus83/MMM-Starlight/DESIGN.md

 ### 1. Configuration

 The module accepts various configuration options, including:
-- Zodiac signs to display
+- `zodiacSign`: An array of zodiac signs to display (e.g., ["aries", "taurus"])
-- Horoscope periods (daily, tomorrow, weekly, monthly, yearly)
+- `period`: An array of horoscope periods (e.g., ["daily", "tomorrow", "weekly", "monthly", "yearly"])
-- Display settings (width, font size, image display)
+- Display settings:
-- Debug and test modes
+  - `width`: Width of the module
+  - `fontSize`: Font size for the horoscope text
+  - `showImage`: Boolean to toggle zodiac sign image display
+  - `imageWidth`: Width of the zodiac sign image
+- `maxTextHeight`: Maximum height of the text area before scrolling
+- `scrollSpeed`: Speed of vertical scrolling in pixels per second
+- `pauseDuration`: Duration to pause before and after scrolling
+- `signWaitTime`: Time to display each sign before rotating to the next
+- `debug`: Boolean to enable detailed logging for debugging
+- `test`: Option to simulate date changes for testing cache updates
+- `startOfWeek`: Define the start of the week for weekly horoscope updates

 ### 2. Caching Mechanism

-The caching system is implemented in `node_helper.js` and includes:
+The caching system, implemented in `node_helper.js`, includes:

 - `buildCache()`: Initializes the cache with horoscopes for all signs and periods.
+It fetches data in parallel for improved performance.
 - `updateCache()`: Periodically updates the cache based on time changes.
+It handles daily, weekly, monthly, and yearly updates.
-- `saveCacheToFile()`: Persists the cache to disk.
+- `saveCacheToFile()`: Persists the cache to disk as a JSON file.
-- `loadCacheFromFile()`: Loads the cache from disk on startup.
+- `loadCacheFromFile()`: Loads the cache from disk on startup, creating a new one if it doesn't exist.
+- `getCacheValidityPeriod()`: Determines how long cached data remains valid for each period type.

+The cache structure is designed to store horoscopes and image paths for all zodiac signs and periods, even those not currently configured for display.
+This allows for quick configuration changes without requiring immediate data fetching.

 ### 3. Data Fetching

 The `fetchHoroscope()` function in `node_helper.js` is responsible for retrieving horoscope data.
+It:
-It handles network requests and parsing of the response.
+- Handles network requests to the horoscope data source
+- Parses the HTML response to extract the horoscope text
+- Implements error handling and logging
+- Updates the cache with new data

 ### 4. Display Management

 In `MMM-SunSigns.js`:
-- `getDom()`: Builds the module's DOM structure.
+- `getDom()`: Builds the module's DOM structure based on the current configuration and cached data.
-- `createSignElement()`: Creates individual horoscope display elements.
+- `createSignElement()`: Creates individual horoscope display elements, including text and images.
-- `slideToNext()`: Manages the transition between different horoscopes.
+- `slideToNext()`: Manages the transition between different horoscopes and zodiac signs.
-- `startScrolling()`: Handles vertical scrolling for long horoscope texts.
+- `startScrolling()`: Handles vertical scrolling for long horoscope texts, implementing smooth scroll and pause functionality.

 ### 5. Update Scheduling

-- `scheduleUpdate()`: Sets up periodic cache updates.
+- `scheduleUpdate()`: Sets up periodic cache updates to ensure fresh data.
-- `scheduleRotation()`: Manages the rotation between different zodiac signs and periods.
+- `scheduleRotation()`: Manages the rotation between different zodiac signs and periods for display.

 ### 6. Debug and Test Functionality

-- `log()`: Conditional logging based on debug mode.
+- `log()`: Conditional logging based on debug mode for easier troubleshooting.
-- `simulateDateChange()`: Allows for testing of date-based cache updates.
+- `simulateDateChange()`: Allows for testing of date-based cache updates without waiting for actual time to pass.

-## Key Functions

-### In `node_helper.js`:

-1. `buildCache()`
-   - Purpose: Initializes the cache with all horoscope data.
-   - Note: This function is crucial for the module's startup process.

-2. `updateCache(testDate)`
-   - Purpose: Updates the cache based on date changes.
-   - Key feature: Handles the transition of "tomorrow" becoming "daily".

-3. `fetchHoroscope(sign, period)`
-   - Purpose: Retrieves horoscope data from the external source.
-   - Note: Implements error handling and retries.

-### In `MMM-SunSigns.js`:

-1. `getDom()`
-   - Purpose: Constructs the module's visual representation.
-   - Key feature: Dynamically creates elements based on configuration.

-2. `slideToNext()`
-   - Purpose: Manages the transition between different horoscopes.
-   - Note: Implements smooth animations for user experience.

-3. `startScrolling()`
-   - Purpose: Handles vertical scrolling for long horoscope texts.
-   - Key feature: Implements pause and resume functionality.

 ## Data Flow

-1. On startup, `node_helper.js` builds or loads the cache.
+1. On startup:
+   - `node_helper.js` checks for an existing cache file.
+   - If found, it loads the cache; if not, it builds a new cache.
-2. `MMM-SunSigns.js` requests data from the helper.
+2. `MMM-SunSigns.js` initializes and sends an "INIT_MODULE" notification to the helper.
-3. The helper provides cached data or fetches new data if necessary.
+3. The helper responds with cached data or newly fetched data if the cache was just built.
-4. `MMM-SunSigns.js` displays the data and manages rotations/scrolling.
+4. `MMM-SunSigns.js` receives the data and updates its internal state.
+5. The module displays the data, managing rotations and scrolling as configured.
-5. Periodic updates are triggered to refresh the cache and display.
+6. Periodic updates are triggered to refresh the cache and display.

-## Error Handling
+## Error Handling and Resilience

-- Network errors are handled with retries in `fetchHoroscope()`.
+- Network errors during fetching are logged, and the module falls back to cached data.
-- If data is unavailable, the module falls back to cached data or displays error messages.
+- If cached data is unavailable or expired, the module displays a "Updating horoscope..." message.
+- The module continues to function with partial data if some horoscopes or images fail to load.

 ## Performance Considerations

+- Parallel fetching during cache building improves initial load time.
-- The caching mechanism reduces network requests and improves load times.
+- The caching mechanism significantly reduces network requests after initial setup.
-- Image caching reduces bandwidth usage.
+- Image caching reduces bandwidth usage and improves load times for returning users.
-- Scrolling and animations are optimized for smooth performance.
+- Scrolling and animations are optimized for smooth performance, with configurable speeds and pauses.

+## Future Improvements

+Potential areas for future enhancement include:
+- Implementing a more sophisticated retry mechanism for failed network requests.
+- Adding support for multiple languages in horoscopes.
+- Creating a user interface for dynamically changing module configuration.
+- Implementing more advanced caching strategies, such as partial cache updates.

-This design document provides an overview of the MMM-SunSigns module's structure and key components.
-It serves as a guide for understanding the module's functionality and can be used as a reference for future development or troubleshooting.
+This design document provides a comprehensive overview of the MMM-SunSigns module's structure, functionality, and design considerations.
+It serves as a guide for understanding the module's operation and can be used as a reference for future development, troubleshooting, or module customization.